John McBride (footballer): Coaching career

 Along with his playing career, McBride served simultaneously as coach of the British Army Western Command Sports Board and in schools in Shropshire.

 On 10 October 1957 at the age of 33, McBride was signed as coach for the Pakistan national team on a two-year contract.
 He took his international team position after being dissatisfied by the contract offered by his playing team Shrewsbury Town.

-After the 1958 Asian Games, McBride culminated his coaching tenure with the national team after a tour to Burma in April 1959.
+He served as head coach for the 1958 Asian Games, although it is unclear if he ultimately travelled to Tokyo for the Asian Games with the contingent team.
+McBride culminated his coaching tenure with the national team after a tour to Burma in April 1959.

+Refereeing career

+During his time in Pakistan, McBride also officiated matches at the 1958 Aga Khan Gold Cup.